Good advice when applying for jobs in Sweden

 Looking for a job in Sweden

-- You can find vacant posts in Sweden through our website (we work together with the Swedish job database Jobsafari).
-We have limited the jobs visible on this site to being only jobs to which you can easily commute from Zealand - that is to say jobs in Skåne.
+- You can find vacant posts in Sweden through websites, such as the Swedish job database Jobsafari.
+If you live in Denmark, we advise you to only look for jobs to which you can easily commute from Zealand - that is to say jobs in Skåne.

-- Keep an eye on interesting companies/organisations by reading newspapers and searching on the internet.
+- Keep an eye on interesting companies/organizations by reading newspapers and searching on the internet.
 Which companies are planning to employ new staff soon?

 - Check company websites where you can often find current vacancies in the "Work with us" section.